nikmash711/book-corner-server/README.md

 :white_check_mark: Users have access to their checkout history, their media on hold, their media currently checked out, and any media that is overdue along with their balance.

-:white_check_mark: Users will receive an email when their media is ready to be picked up, at which point their two-week limit begins.
+:white_check_mark: Users will receive a text when their media is ready to be picked up, at which point their two-week limit begins.
+Users will also receive a text if their media is past overdue.

 :white_check_mark: Users can renew media one time for an additional two weeks.